makahn64/dogday/README.md

 # Connectivity
 The app is pretty useless without connectivity.
 It would be straightforward enough to do the following:
 - cache a few images of every breed so it would still do *something*
-- Add a listener to NetInfo and a Context provider to
+- Add a listener to NetInfo and a Context provider to update app on net status through a hook

 # Tradeoffs / Optimizations